Wrestlepalooza (2025): Broadcast outlets

 Outside of the United States, the event was available to livestream on Netflix, with a select few countries still on the WWE Network due to pre-existing contracts.
 In the United States, the event was the first covered by a five-year agreement between WWE and ESPN Inc., under which main roster events stream exclusively on the ESPN app for subscribers to its networks.
-The agreement succeeds one with Peacock, which concluded after Clash in Paris the prior month, although Peacock maintains NXT's livestreaming events until March 2026, as well as other select WWE content.
+The agreement succeeded one with Peacock, which concluded after Clash in Paris the prior month, although Peacock maintained NXT's livestreaming events until March 2026, as well as other select WWE content.
 This switchover to ESPN was originally to begin with WrestleMania 42 in April 2026, but by a technicality, WWE fulfilled their obligations to Peacock early.

 Wrestlepalooza was exclusively available via both ESPN's "Unlimited" direct-to-consumer subscription, as well as via TV Everywhere authentication for subscribers via participating television providers.
 Not all television providers reached agreements at launch to carry the new service, with major holdouts including Altice, Cox, Dish Network, Xfinity, and YouTube TV.
 ESPN stated that it planned to reach agreements with most of these providers by the end of 2025.

 ESPN and other Disney properties heavily promoted Wrestlepalooza during the lead up to the event: WWE talent appeared on programming such as First Take, Get Up, ESPN College Football, Sunday Night Baseball (where Jey Uso delivered the ceremonial first pitch at an ESPN-televised Major League Baseball game), SportsCenter, and Good Morning America.
 ESPN2 televised a Wrestlepalooza preview special on September 19, while ESPN's social media platforms streamed a two-hour Road to Wrestlepalooza pre-show prior to WWE's official kickoff show, which was hosted by O'Shea Jackson Jr. and TJ Jefferson.